apelade/payjaq/README.md

 - Run the nodejs.org installer
 - mkdir a project folder and cd there
 - copy these files and package.json there

-`npm install jquery`
+- `npm install jquery`
-or
-`npm install coffee-script` if you want to use it
+- `npm install coffee-script` if you want to use it

 ## Run: